Chenqi-Archive/BlockStore-Version1/README.md

-# BinaryStore
+# DynamicStore
-A storage architecture for binary files.
+A storage engine for hierarchical arrays with variable length.